DanMorriss/drf-highlights/README.md

 The user model contains information about the user and is part of the Django allauth library
 - One-to-one relationship with the profile model's owner field
 - ForeignKey relationship with the follower model's owner & followed fields
-- ForeignKey relationship with the post model's owner & tagged_users fields
+- ForeignKey relationship with the highlight model's owner & tagged_users fields
-- ForeignKey relationship with the tagged_users model's post_owner & tagged_user fields
+- ForeignKey relationship with the tagged_users model's highlight_owner & tagged_user fields
 - ForeignKey relationship with the like model's owner field
 - ForeignKey relationship with the comment model's owner field